 19. Honey: Michigan honey bees are busy little bees!
 Check out this resource, to find local honey.

 20. Farmer’s Markets: Michigan is 4th in the nation for farmer’s markets, supplying fresh farmer products to Michiganders every week.
 Port Austin is a huge farmer’s market in the Thumb, where I live.
 The market is very busy in the summer months!

 As you can see, there’s so much to love about Michigan!
 Whether it is the seasons, a multitude of outdoor activities, or the vast array of agricultural products, I believe Pure Michigan is the finest in the nation!
-I could go on and on about Michigan and food, but to find out more for yourself, visit MichiganAgriculture.com.
+I could go on and on about Michigan agriculture and Michigan farming, but to find out more for yourself, visit MichiganAgriculture.com.